 The second goal focuses on English language and academic language development with an emphasis on supporting English learners to meet annual progress goals and reclassify in 5 years, and is a direct result of feedback from our educational partners.
 This goal will be supported by actions and services that are focused on language acquisition strategies for all learners, including students with disabilities.
 The district will focus on English and Academic language development with the implementation of professional learning for staff and coaching support for implementation.
 As well as the revision of the EL master plan to ensure alignment with the EL Roadmap and the clear vision for our language acquisition models.
+A study of our Dual Language Immpersion program is planned for next year and we will implement the ELLevation software that will help us with ELL progresss monitoring and ensure state and federal compiance.

 The third goal focuses on school culture and student engagement.
-This goal will embed educational partner input in actions and services that call for the strengthening of social emotional supports for students, the refinement and support of Positive Behavior Intervention Strategies (PBIS), and the emphasis on sports and enrichment opportunities to support the building of culture and community on our school sites.
-This focus on school culture and students engagement will support student attendance, for all students including unduplicated students, students with disabilities, and homeless students by building a positive welcoming school environment, which includes the implementation of a multi tiered system of support for student engagement.
+This goal will embed educational partner input in actions and services that call for the strengthening of social emotional supports for students, the refinement and support of Positive Behavior Intervention Strategies (PBIS), and the emphasis on sports and enrichment opportunities to support the building of culture and community on our school sites; this includes our Pathways program supported by Expanded Learning Opportunities Plan This focus on school culture and students engagement will support student attendance, for all students including foster youth, students with disabilities, and unhoused students by building a positive welcoming school environment, which includes the implementation of a multi tiered system of support for student engagement.

 The district's fourth goal is a direct result of educational partner input that calls out the need have mental health supports for students.
 This goal focuses on the development of social emotional learning and wellbeing with additional supports when needed.
 For this goal we have created actions and services that include the hiring of social workers to support the Tier I implementation of the district's social emotional curriculum, as well as to provide Tier II supports like groups and 1:1 support for students who need additional supports.
+Community partners will be helping us with service delivery and progress monitoring.

 The last goal is focused on parent engagement and we had input that asked us to continue the communication that we were already doing in terms of being proactive in our communication to families.
 Additionally, we will incorporate different means of communication and provide learning opportunities for our families around the topics of student academic support, language acquisition, enrichment/sports opportunities, technology, and mental health supports to help inform the workshop and activities that we host and engage our families in so that students and families will feel equally engaged in the focus of the district as we move all of our students forward.
+California Healthy Kids Survey data indicates a need to be more welcoming to parents on campus and to seek ways to engage in meaningful partnership.